CodeYourFuture/js-exercises/week-7/Homework/mandatory/0-thinking-like-a-programmer/task.md

 ## 1. What do you think the most important quality for a programmer is?

 <!-- Write your answer here -->
+problem solving

 ## 2. When trying to solve a challenge, what should you do first?
+I should explain  or write it down in plain.

 <!-- Write your answer here -->

 ## 3. What should you do if you get stuck?

 <!-- Write your answer here -->
+1- Debug: step by step through the your solution.
+2- Reassess: take step back
+3- Research